-Q. How old should my child be before I make his first dental appointment?
+Q. How old should my child be before I make their first dental appointment?

-A. You should take him in by the time he celebrates his first birthday.
+A. You should take them in by the time they celebrate their first birthday.

 First visits are mostly about getting kids used to the dentist's chair and educating parents about how to care for baby's teeth.
 If your child has transitioned from the bottle to cup and doesn't snack or drink in the middle of the night, you get a one-year pass, until age 2.
 That's when the standard every-six-month dental visit recommendation kicks into gear.
 When your child is between ages 4 and 6, expect your dentist to take a first set of X-rays to check for cavities lurking between the teeth.